Do These Things Now To Recession Proof Your Lifestyle

 Corporate CEOs think a recession is looming, and so do many financial analysts.
 Necktie styles and other wacky recession warning signs also may be warning that things are about to get tough.

 The economy has been expanding since 2009 but may be overdue for a recession.
-The good news is you can prepare your home, career and family to lessen the impact from the next downturn.
+The good news is you can prepare your home, career, and family to lessen the impact of the next downturn.

 Here’s our smart and simple guide to weathering a financial storm.